 And for those of you overdue, and “at risk” for medically induced labor within a few days, trying a few natural ways to get labor started is definitely a good way to spend the time instead of just waiting.

 While not really supported by many studies, the theory is that walking may help gravity to pull down the baby near the birth canal.
-But it has to be in a relax and steady pace only.
-You can also try other non impact exercises like swimming, stretching, pilates or even walking up and down the stairs.
-These non strenuous exercises also help.
-Just don't overdo it.
-You need some energy (or well, a lot...) for giving birth.
+But it has to be in a relaxed and steady pace only.
+You can also try other non-impact exercises like swimming, stretching, pilates or even walking up and down the stairs.
+Just don’t overdo it.
+You need some energy (or well, a lot…) for giving birth.

-Studies have shown a significant benefits from nipple stimulation in women whose cervix had already started to soften, thin and open ready for labour.
-37% women who had tried it went into labour within 72 hours as compared to just 6% of those who had not.
+Studies have shown significant benefits from nipple stimulation in women whose cervix had already started to soften, thin, and open ready for labor.
+One study showed that 37% of women who had tried nipple stimulation, went into labor within 72 hours as compared to just 6% of those who had not.
+Sounds quite powerful!

-However, it is only recommended for normal pregnancies, not for high-risk ones, since there are no studies on effect in high risk pregnancies.
+However, it is only recommended for normal pregnancies, not for high-risk ones, since there are no studies on effects in high-risk pregnancies.

 This is said by parents to help – a lot!
 (But still not much scientific evidence…)

-During the process of having sex, oxytoxin is released and this can help you contract your uterus.
-The orgasm may help activating the uterus.
+During the process of having sex, oxytocin is released and this can help you contract your uterus.
+The orgasm may help to activate the uterus.
 And finally, there are prostaglandins found in the sperm, this will soften the cervix readying it for the labor ahead.

-Remember that making love during pregnancy is allowed as long as it is still comfortable (well, to some degree..) to you and of course, your water has not broken yet, you are not bleeding and your midwife has not instructed you to avoid sex for any reason (such as a low-lying placenta).
+Remember that making love during pregnancy is allowed as long as it is still comfortable (well, to some degree..) to you and of course, your water has not broken yet, you are not bleeding and your midwife or OBGyn have not instructed you to avoid sex for any reason (such as a low-lying placenta).

 Let us now talk about the yummy part, the food that has been said to help out in inducing labor naturally.